 All fonts should be included when sending your project to the printer.

-Screen and printer fonts when using postscript
+Include both screen and printer fonts when using Postscript fonts

-Do not use menu styles when using postscript fonts
+Do not use menu styles when using Postscript fonts

 Images should be linked to your document, not embedded.
 Embedding makes your file size very large.